bpype/blender-studio-pipeline/scripts/project-tools/README.md

    If you are not using version control software for your project the script will setup the Blender Kitsu add-on to create version files for production files.
 (Sequences, Shot, Asset, & Edit .blend files.)

 4. **It creates your project folder**
    The script makes a new folder for your project in the place you chose.
 If the folder can't be made (maybe it already exists or the path is wrong), it will ask you for a new place.
-Calls `init_folder_structure()` from `init_project_folder_structure.py` to create the standard folder skeleton for the project, including the main, `svn`, and `shared` directories, using predefined JSON templates.
+Calls `init_folder_structure()` from `init_project_folder_structure.py` to create the standard folder skeleton for the project, including the main, `project_files`, and `shared` directories, using predefined JSON templates.

 5. **It builds all the folders you need**
    Inside your new project folder, it creates all the special folders and files that Blender Studio needs to work together with your team.